Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Hyperbolic plateaus of H e non

-We now apply the methods outlined in Section~\ref{sec:technique} to the real-valued H\'{e}non map
+We now apply the methods outlined in Section~\ref{sec:techniques} to the real-valued H\'{e}non map

-for parameter values $(a,b)$ such that $f_{a,b}$ is hyperbolic.
+for parameter values $(a,b)$ such that $f_{a,b}$ is (uniformly) hyperbolic.
+Note that this \emph{excludes} the classical parameters $(1.4, 0.3)$; for rigorous topological lower bounds in the classical case, see~\cite{dft} and~\cite{newhouse}.

 Using the hyperbolic plateaus of Arai, we select representative parameter values to study for each plateau, as shown in Figure~\ref{fig:plat-nums}.
+For each plateau, we use the continuous resolution scaling approach mentioned in Section~\ref{sec:scaling}, to get a sense of how close our bounds might be to the actual values.
 The entropy bounds we compute constitute our main result, summarized in Theorem~\ref{thm:mainresult}.

-\begin{theorem} Let $F_i = \{f_{a,b}\:|\:(a,b)\in R_i\}$, where $R_i$ is the $i$th plateau in Figure~\ref{fig:plat-nums}.
-Then for all $i$ and all $f\in F_i$ we have $h(f) \geq h_i$, where the $h_i$ are defined below.
+\begin{theorem} \vbox{Let $F_i = \{f_{a,b}\:|\:(a,b)\in R_i\}$, where $R_i$ is the $i$th plateau in Figure~\ref{fig:plat-nums}.
+Then for all $i$ and all $f\in F_i$ we have $h(f) \geq h_i$, where the $h_i$ are defined below:}\nobreak

 \end{theorem} \begin{proof} For each $R_i$ we selected $(a_i,b_i)\in R_i$ as a representative (these choices are shown in Figure~\ref{fig:plat-nums}).
-We then computed the map on boxes for $f_{a_i,b_i}$ at different resolutions, and for each resolution we computed a rigorous lower bound for topological entropy using the DFT method; these bounds are summarized in Figure~\ref{fig:ent-vs-res-2d}.
-Finally, by \cite{zinplats} we know each $R_i$ is (uniformly) hyperbolic and so for each $i$ we can apply the maximum lower bound achieved for $(a_i,b_i)$ to all of $R_i$. \end{proof}
+We then computed a combinatorial enclosure via interval arithmetic for $f_{a_i,b_i}$ at different resolutions, and for each resolution we computed a rigorous lower bound for topological entropy using the DFT method (see Section~\ref{sec:dft}).
+These bounds are summarized in Figure~\ref{fig:ent-vs-res-2d}.
+Finally, by~\cite{zinplats} we know each $R_i$ is (uniformly) hyperbolic and so for each $i$ we can apply the maximum lower bound achieved for $(a_i,b_i)$ to all of $R_i$. \end{proof}

-Figure~\ref{fig:plat-ents-3d} and Figure~\ref{fig:plat-ents-flat} show an overview of our results.
-Note that the entropy numbers shown are merely lower bounds, and not necessarily the true values.
-Since we are computing these bounds for hyperbolic parameter values, however, we know from Section~\ref{sec:technique} that if our entropy lower bound levels off as the grid resolution increases, we have strong evidence that we have obtained the correct value.
+Figures~\ref{fig:plat-ents-3d} and~\ref{fig:plat-ents-flat} show an overview of our results.
+Note that the entropy values shown are merely lower bounds, and not necessarily the true values.
+Since we are computing these bounds for hyperbolic parameter values, however, we know from Section~\ref{sec:scaling} that if our entropy lower bound levels off as the grid resolution increases, we have strong evidence that we have obtained the correct value.
+Typical index pairs from these computations are shown in Figure~\ref{fig:example-ips}, with colored regions corresponding to symbols in the resulting subshift after amalgamation using Algorithm~\ref{alg:amalg}.